-When you create a table of contents, index or bibliography, TextMaker creates the following styles:
+When you create a table of references, TextMaker creates the following styles:

 ■ "TOC 1" through "TOC 9"

 Paragraph styles for entries in the table of contents, according to outline level.
 Entries for the first outline level (i.e., for major headings) are formatted with the "TOC 1" style, entries for the second level are formatted with the "TOC 2" style, etc.